 In addition, Fibre Channel’s latest Gen 7 256Gb blistering speed specifications, and the associated miniscule fiber optic loss budgets standards, have become a challenge for data center (DC) managers looking to implement and maintain a manageable SAN cabling infrastructure (see Table 2).
 Another challenge is building this structured SAN cabling system to support not only current Gen 5 or Gen 6 speeds, but the increased data rates required for these Gen 7 Fibre Channel and beyond.

 To emphasize how critical loss budget is to the health of your SAN fabrics, there are several factors to consider.
-In summary:

 Let’s imagine we implement a brand new 16G SFP which produces approximately 550uW + of Tx Power.
 On the other side of the OM3/OM4 run we would like to see enough Rx power to have a clean link.